Can you have an awards ceremony for the people who work in the funeral industry?

 We collate their views, offer them to the judges for verification, and then draw up a list of nominees.

-Winning one of our awards is a sign that the public can come to you and enjoy the high-quality service they deserve.
+Winning a Good Funeral Award is a sign that the public can come to you and enjoy the high-quality service they deserve.

-Here is a video of last year’s event in Winchester.
+Here is a video of the 2015 event in Winchester.

 Sky TV made a documentary about the 2012 event.